Paratii-Video/paratii-js/README.md

       title: 'Paratii for fun and profit'
       })

-We have more extensive documentation here: [documentation.md](./docs/README.md)
+We have more extensive documentation on [https://docs.paratii.video](https://docs.paratii.video)

 ## Contributing to `paratii.js`